Aamir Khan, Hrithik Roshan, Deepika Padukone & Others Vote In Maharashtra Elections

 Karan Grover

-Kahaan Hum Kahaan actor Karan Grover posted a goofy picture post voting.
+Kahaan Hum Kahaan Tum actor Karan Grover posted a goofy picture post voting.

 Karan Singh Grover